Business models for open-source software: Complexity-as-lock-in

+Unlike dual-licensing or proprietary add-ons, complexity-as-lock-in leverages practical friction rather than legal restrictions to generate revenue or capture users.

+Critics argue that this strategy can limit adoption and contradict the spirit of open source, while proponents note that it balances community access with sustainable revenue models.

 Funding

 Unlike proprietary off-the-shelf software that come with restrictive licenses, open-source software is distributed freely, through the web and in physical media.
 Because creators cannot require each user to pay a license fee to fund development this way, a number of alternative development funding models have emerged.

 An example of those funding models is when bespoke software is developed as a consulting project for one or more customers who request it.
 These customers pay developers to have this software developed according to their own needs and they could also closely direct the developers' work.
 If both parties agree, the resulting software could then be publicly released with an open-source license in order to allow subsequent adoption by other parties.
 That agreement could reduce the costs paid by the clients while the original developers (or independent consultants) can then charge for training, installation, technical support, or further customization if and when more interested customers would choose to use it after the initial release.

 There also exist stipends to support the development of open source software, such as Google's Summer of Code and Outreachy.
+The German government, through the Sovereign Tech Agency, funds the development and maintenance of open-source projects, through a number of different funding programs, including stipends for projects or fellowships for open-source developers.
+This approach is also being tested by the European Union with the pilot project of the European Sovereign Tech Fund.